This BLOG On FHA Loan After Foreclosure And Bankruptcy Pennsylvania Was UPDATED And PUBLISHED On November 18th, 2020

 - Verification of rent will be required

-- VOR is required because qualifying for a mortgage loan after Chapter 13 Bankruptcy are all manual underwrites
+- VOR is required because qualifying for a mortgage loan after Chapter 13 Bankruptcy is all manual underwrites

-- If borrowers have no verification of rent and is living with family, a letter of explanation is required and a letter by the landlord family member stating the borrower is living rent free is required
+If borrowers have no verification of rent and are living with family, a letter of explanation is required and a letter by the landlord family member stating the borrower is living rent-free is required.

 Qualifying For FHA Loan After Short Sale

 Homebuyers can qualify for FHA Loan three years from the date of their short sale.

 - The waiting period date to qualify for FHA Loan After Short Sale starts from the date the HUD was signed and the short sale was closed